agude/agude.github.io/_posts/2018-03-14-a_career_starts_with_rejection.md

 My story is a little different than Moritz's.
-[I do not have an academic career][phd], I wasn't rejected from a few good grad schools but from all of them, and yet, I'm happy where I ended up.
+[I do not have an academic career][phd], I was rejected, not by a few good grad schools, but by all of them, and yet, I am happy with where I ended up.

 [phd]: {% post_url 2018-01-19-should_i_get_a_phd %}